-Our Operational Risk outlook is influenced by the ambitious change programme associated with our Blueprint transformation.
-Once implemented we expect our market leading technology to significantly improve our operational resilience and reduce risk across IT, data, cyber, financial crime and fraud.
-Over the past year we have focused on our important business services to strengthen our Operational Resilience in our current operating model.
+Our Operational Risk outlook is influenced by our Transformation programme.
+Once fully implemented we expect our market leading technology to significantly improve our operational resilience and reduce risk across IT, data, cyber, financial crime and fraud.
+Over the past year we have focused on our important business services to strengthen our Operational Resilience in our current operating model and strengthen our third-party oversight.